eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     and/or Certificate Authorities into a single entity, again provided that that entity maintains clear separations between its different roles and responsibilities.
-In some case, existing entities can probably be used to fulfill these roles.
+In some case, existing entities can probably be used to fulfil these roles.

 -   This trust model does not presume a specific implementation.
 In particular, the use of term 'certificate' does not imply a specific